 We are actively working with our theater management – Portland’5 Centers for the Arts (Portland’5) – and our peer arts organizations, for details regarding reopening.
 Please continue to check this page for news of any changes to health and safety protocols in advance of your performance.
 In addition we will be sharing protocol updates in our Performance Reminder emails which you will receive in advance of any show for which you have tickets.

-- Masks are required to be worn by everyone inside the theater at all times by patrons age 5 and older.
+- Masks are required to be worn inside the theater at all times by patrons age 5 and older.